Schiiss/blog/_posts/2021-04-09-github-actions-and-jfrog.md

 {% raw %}<img src="/blog/assets/images/blog_images/2021-04-09-github-actions-and-jfrog/jfrog.jpg" alt="">{% endraw %}

-In the last few weeks, I have had the privilege to work with a technology stack I am not overly familiar with.
-I had gotten very comfortable with the "Azure DevOps" suite of tools the last year or so, and I wanted to share my experience moving out of that realm and changing it up a little.
-The technologies I am referring to in this case are JFrog and Github actions.
 In this blog, I want to take you through the process of integrating Github actions with a private JFrog Docker repository.

 ## Understanding The Technologies